codefresh-io/docs.codefresh.io/_docs/kb/articles/skip-steps-using-branches.md

       - master
 ```

->_Notes_ More advanced options and custom logic expressions are available for step conditions.
+>_Note_: More advanced options and custom logic expressions are available for step conditions.
 Please refer to this documentation page for details: [Conditional Execution of Steps]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/)